-The fix: Layered lighting is the way to go.
+The design fix: Layered lighting is the way to go.
 Brighten up the kitchen with warm yellow task lights, while a large chandelier works best in the living room.
 Cove lights can help complement the look.
 Learn more here: 5 Lighting Options for Great Ambience

-Common interior design mistake #2: Scale is everything
+Common interior design mistake #2: Choosing disproportionate furniture/decor

 More often than not, we end up making our homes look utterly uniform and that can easily pass off as boring.
 Scale and proportion go hand in hand and they have the potential to make or break the interiors of your home.
 If everything is too small or too big, you run the chance of turning the room into a complete disaster.

-Common interior design mistake #3: Say no to bulk
+Common interior design mistake #3: Bulky & cluttered design

 Black is to confined spaces, like salt is to coffee!
 Using black in abundance in small rooms makes the room look cramped and unappealing.
 Black or any other dark hue visually shrinks the area and bulky furniture in black or black walls are the worst options when you’re designing a home that has limited space.

-The fix: Opt for light colors and lighter fabric and upholstery when it comes confined spaces.
+The design fix: Opt for light colors and lighter fabric and upholstery when it comes confined spaces.
 Opt for sofas and curtains in light fabric and keep the rest of the look neutral with beiges, whites and pale hues.
 Want to see how we did this for our homeowners?
 Check this: Street Artist Adds a Fun Touch to This High-ceiling Home

-Common interior design mistake #4: Rugs gone wrong
+Common interior design mistake #4: Accessories gone wrong

 Rugs play an essential role in dressing up, not just the floors but the entire look and feel of a home.
 Rugs have the potential to add warmth and character to the interiors.
 Although, it’s quite easy to choose the wrong rug size and kill the entire aesthetic of a room.
 There are some rules that apply when playing the rug card.
 Go here for our Rug Size Guide.